lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * AppIID: Application Interface Identifier.
 The IID that identifies the application server interface.

-* Bi: Bidirectional, a rule entry that applies to headers of packets travelling in either direction (Up and Dw, see this glossary).
+* Bi: Bidirectional.
+Characterises a Rule Entry that applies to headers of packets travelling in either direction (Up and Dw, see this glossary).

 * Bitmap: a bit field in the SCHC ACK message that tells the sender which SCHC Fragments in a window of fragments were correctly received.